I hope you enjoy this blog post.

 2. Interchange | Willem de Kooning | (1955) | sold for c.$300m (€254m)

-One of de Kooning’s first abstract works, Interchange (also known as Interchanged) was sold by the David Geffen foundation at auction to philanthropist Kenneth C. Griffin in 2015 for around $300m, along with Jackson Pollock’s 17a.
+One of de Kooning’s first and the most expensive abstract artworks, Interchange (also known as Interchanged) was sold by the David Geffen foundation at auction to philanthropist Kenneth C. Griffin in 2015 for around $300m, along with Jackson Pollock’s 17a.
 The painting was particularly profound because of de Kooning’s clear change in style after being inspired and influenced by fellow artist Franz Kline, adding to its value.
-Part of the abstract impressionist movement, the painting is a study of the female figure as an internally primitive concept and incorportates yellows, oranges and blue colours.
+Part of the abstract impressionist movement, the painting is a study of the female figure as an internally primitive concept and incorporates yellows, oranges, and blue colours.
 The value of this painting comes partially from the fact that nothing like this painting will ever be produced again and its value aligns with this idea.
 The painting is said to be the best representative of de Kooning’s style, his representation of expressionism at its finest.

-Billionaire Ken Griffin, founder of Citadel, had a bumper art day when he purchased this painting alongside Jackson Pollock’s Number 17A.
-Together, they totalled $300 million; making it one of the biggest ever days for private art deals.
+Billionaire Ken Griffin, the founder of Citadel, had a bumper art day when he purchased this painting alongside Jackson Pollock’s Number 17A.
+Together, they totaled $300 million; making it one of the biggest ever days for private art deals.

 • Date of sale: Around September 2015